Lloyd Norman Axworthy

 He served as President and Vice-Chancellor of the University of Winnipeg (2004-2014).

 In recognition of his community service, he was inducted into the Order of Manitoba (2001) and Order of Canada (2003).
-He received honorary doctorates from the University of Winnipeg (1998) and University of Manitoba (2004), and he received a Queen Elizabeth II Silver Jubilee Medal (1977), Queen Elizabeth II Golden Jubilee Medal (2002), and Queen Elizabeth II Diamond Jubilee Medal (2012).
-He was made an honourary member of the Winnipeg Press Club.
+He received honorary doctorates from the University of Winnipeg (1998) and University of Manitoba (2004), and he received a Queen Elizabeth II Silver Jubilee Medal (1977), Queen Elizabeth II Golden Jubilee Medal (2002), Queen Elizabeth II Diamond Jubilee Medal (2012), and Queen Elizabeth II Platinum Jubilee Medal (2022).
+He received a Duff Roblin Award (2022) and he was made an honourary member of the Winnipeg Press Club.

 Sources: